webqit/realdom/README.md

 **_Some niceties_**

++ With each of the three APIs, it is possible to opt in to either just the "connected", "added", "incoming" records or to just the "disconnected", "removed", "outgoing" records.
+You'd use the `params.on` property:
+    + `params.on: 'connected'` - only records for "connected", "added", "incoming" nodes are delivered - with the `match()`, `observe()`, `intercept()` APIs respectively.
+    + `params.on: 'disconnected'` - only records for "disconnected", "removed", "outgoing" nodes are delivered - with the `match()`, `observe()`, `intercept()` APIs respectively.

++ With each of the three APIs, omiting the `{ subtree: true }` setting  would mean that deeply nested targets won't be searched for; only directly-mutated nodes will be evaluated.

 + The `Realtime` API is designed for the consistency and predictability that the native `MutationObserver` API lacks for certain usecases.

     For example, bind a mutation observer - with `{subtree: true}` - to the `document` object before page parsing begins, and you'd see all elements are announced: